Cypressxyx/Firestore-nodejs-example/README.md

 <h1> Connecting to firestore using nodejs example </h1>
-This git provides example on how to use the firestore SDK
+This git provides example on how to use the firestore SDK using node.js

 <h2> Initial Setup </h2>
 Install the firestore SDK locally using